Thinkmill/manypkg/README.md

 ## Internal devDependencies are not `*`

+Internal packages that have `devDependencies` on other internal packages must have the range set to `*`.

+### Why it's a rule

-The ranges for internal devDependencies should not matter, and having non-star versions causes accidental patching of packages when no changes have been made.
+The ranges for internal `devDependencies` do not matter since they will be using the local version anyway, and having non-star versions causes accidental patching of packages when no changes have been made which creates lots of unnecessary versions of packages in large repos.

 ### How it's fixed

-Change whatever other version is specified to be `*`
+Change whatever other range is specified to be `*`

 ## Invalid dev and peer dependency relationship

 All `peerDependencies` should also be specified in `devDependencies` and the range specified in `devDependencies` should be a subset of the range for that dependency in `peerDependencies`.

+### Why it's a rule

 This is so that `peerDependencies` are available in the package during development for testing and etc.

 ### How it's fixed